 The best 4K camera 2024: top choices for video creators

-When we think about the best 4K camera, we focus on real-world performance rather than strict categorization.
+Most of today's cameras can shoot 4K video, but when we think about the best 4K cameras, we focus on how cinematic that footage can be, and real-world performance for different filming needs.
 In our list below, you’ll find everything from pocket vlogging tools to flagship mirrorless models, each reviewed with a specific type of user and budget in mind.
-The most important factor is that they all have the skills to help you capture genuinely cinematic 4K footage.

-Based on hours of in-depth testing, we think the most appealing model for most people will be the Panasonic Lumix GH6.
+Based on hours of in-depth testing, we think the most appealing model for most people is the Panasonic Lumix GH7.
 Thanks to its Four Thirds sensor, it hits the sweet spot between portability and performance.
-It’s a lovely camera to shoot with, yet also offers a huge range of 5.7K video modes.
-It also comes in cheaper than the Sony A7S III.
+It’s a rugged camera that's lovely to shoot with and packed with pro-level features, while offering a huge range of cinematic 5.7K video modes.
+It's also cheaper than some of Sony's best video cameras, including the ZV-E1 – you get plenty of 4K bang for your buck.
 That said, we know you might be looking for a different kind of 4K camera, which is why we suggest reading to the end of our guide.

-We’ve put together this round-up after testing hundreds of 4K cameras.
-We trial each across a number of shooting scenarios, considering several key criteria specific to 4K videography.
-We test image stabilization, autofocus performance and battery life, as well as overall video quality at a range of resolutions and frame rates.
+We’ve rigorously test 4K cameras across a number of shooting scenarios, considering several key criteria specific to 4K videography, such as image stabilization, autofocus performance and battery life, as well as overall video quality at a range of resolutions, frame rates and color profiles.
 We also keep handling in mind, assessing how accessible and useful each option is for different use cases.
+You'll also find FAQs at the end to help you make the right pick.

 Written by